You have the right to request access to your personal data held by Newman University.

 - Correspondence with solicitors

-Most tutors at Newman University allow students to see references written for them but the other information will not be made available.
+Although not mandatory, most tutors at Newman University allow students to see references they have written about them but the other information will not be made available.

 If an organisation reasonably needs more information to help them find your information or identify you, they have to ask you for the information they need.
 They can then wait until they have all the necessary information as well as the fee before dealing with your request.